 And I guess this sums up everything, 2015 was an excelente year for the blog, 2016 looks bright as well packed with new adventures to share, so that’s what I hope for 🙂

 Did you like the article?
 Add it to Pinterest!

-Being back from an adventure through some of the Balkan countries, it’s time to start writing about it.
+Being back from an adventure through the Balkans, it’s time to start writing about it.
 My first article of this series is about the route I took from Zagreb to Athens, the places I passed through and the reasons why.